 What are you most excited about for 2019?

-For MyPass it’s change management.
+For MyPass®, it’s change management.
 Even the best initiatives, with the best of intentions, can be slowed down or blocked due to people naturally not wanting to change the way they’ve traditionally gone about their work.
 This is especially true in the resources industry.
-As an example, despite being able to show the obvious cost and safety benefits of using MyPass, sometimes it can take people several months to get off spreadsheets and fully embrace the technology.
+As an example, despite being able to show the obvious cost and safety benefits of using MyPass®, sometimes it can take people several months to get off spreadsheets and fully embrace the technology.
 This is a challenge that we feel will become easier as time goes on and digital investment becomes a greater priority.
-In fact, there’s a great article by EY on digital investment, it’s really insightful as to the momentum it’s gaining (see article here).
+In fact, there’s a great article by EY on digital investment, it’s really insightful as to the momentum it’s gaining.

-For industry, one of the the challenges is to proactively make the right decisions amongst an uncertain global economic outlook.
+For industry, one of the challenges is to proactively make the right decisions amongst an uncertain global economic outlook.
 Some companies are reluctant to make changes, possibly due to the recent instability in the industry.
-Global commodity prices fluctuate and Oil & Gas prices have made it hard for organisations to know if the markets up or down, and so whether to invest or save.
-Naturally the safe move is to sit tight.
-However, it’s really key for companies to stay the course and take a long term view on innovation and improvements to their business, rather than sit and wait.
-The opportunity for MyPass is to help companies who reach out to us to navigate this journey.
+Global commodity prices fluctuate and Oil & Gas prices have made it hard for organisations to know if the markets are up or down, and so whether to invest or save.
+Naturally, the safe move is to sit tight.
+However, it’s really key for companies to stay the course and take a long-term view on innovation and improvements to their business, rather than sit and wait.
+The opportunity for MyPass® is to help companies who reach out to us to navigate this journey.

 If change is inevitable, how might the industry continue to evolve this year?